StarRocks/starrocks-connector-for-apache-spark/README.md

 The connector supports to read from and write to StarRocks through Apache Spark™.

-## Upstream

-[Apache doris-spark-connector(incubating)](https://github.com/apache/incubator-doris-spark-connector) is the upstream of this Connector.
-We are very grateful to Apache Doris(incubating) community for contributing such an excellent connector.

-We will continue to contribute to Apache Doris(incubating) and help to build the open source ecosystem in the future.

 ## Documents

 For the released version of connector, please refer to the StarRocks official site for a user manual and more information